Live streaming for the Echo360 active learning platform is provided through a carefully orchestrated combination of:

 - Proxy servers are not supported for an appliance sending RTP via UDP outbound to the hosted streaming server.

 - Safari on iOS does support proxy servers, as these requests use HTTP direct from the browser.

 - Live streaming from Echo360 requires that the capture appliance send its streams to the exact same hosted streaming server as the users connect to for that particular live-streamed class.

 - Because both the capture appliance and the live class' viewers must connect to the exact same hosted streaming server, it is not possible to load balance behind a single IP.

 - The Echo360 active learning platform is a multi-tenant SaaS platform; streaming servers are scaled up and down dynamically based on demand, spreading client load across servers.

 - Dynamically scaling these servers prevents the need to specify a single or small set of IP addresses to both receive the stream from the capture appliance and send the stream to class viewers.

 Streaming through a restricted firewall

 If you are restricted from opening your firewall to the range of IP addresses needed for dynamic assignment of LIVE streaming, Echo360 now supports the use of the fully qualified domain name (FQDN)

-live-pool.echo360.org (or .au or .uk dependent upon your region), to enable both outbound device communication and inbound client views.
+live-pool.echo360.org (or .net.au or .org.uk or .ca, dependent upon your region), to enable both outbound device communication and inbound client views.
 This URL resolves to an IP address that in turn points to a pool of IP addresses (A records).
 These IP addresses are dynamically updated by the Live Provisioning Service whenever a new live host is brought into the pool.